riophae/better-try-catch/README.md

 var btc = require('better-try-catch')
 // better-try-catch wraps the function and will catch errors for you
 // The wrapped function will *always* return both error and value
-// Which is somewhat looks like the node-style callbacks var [err, result] = btc(doSomething)()
+// Which somewhat looks like the node-style callbacks var [err, result] = btc(doSomething)()
 // And that's all we have to do, as simple as you can see if (!err) { // Was there anything went wrong?